zlehmann/rails-long-running-tasks-readme-v-000/README.md

 number of reasons, from seeding a new database to integrating and sharing data from another system.

-Attached is a a very simple "customer database" app.
+Attached is a very simple "customer database" app.
 It has a list of all customers at `/customers`.

 Our sales team has just aquired some hot leads and wants them in the